Shutowith3e/Where-Got-Time/backend/apidoc.md

 ## /admins
 All endpoints in here require you to be an admin of the group to access.

+You **must** include `gid` in req body to verify admin access, regardless of whether the endpoint requires it or not.

 ---

 ### POST /admins/createEvent